Car Modification Rules Dubai 2026: Legal, RTA Approval, Fines

 Removing or disabling airbags is prohibited.
 Any modification that interferes with the vehicle's safety systems (ABS, stability control, airbag system) is not permitted.

-Number plate frames or modifications that obscure, alter, or make the registration plate difficult to read are illegal and carry fines.
+Number plate frames or modifications that obscure, alter, or make the registration plate difficult to read are illegal and carry spot fines.
+This includes frames that partially cover the characters and any decorative attachments that change how the plate reads from a distance.

 When you modify your vehicle in a way that changes its registered specifications (colour, engine, dimensions), you need to visit a Tasjeel vehicle testing centre to update your registration.
 The process works as follows: